flywire/caption/README.md

     The CSS class to add to the `<span />` element generated for the figure number.

+* `figureNumberText` (default: `"Figure"`):

+    The text to show in front of the figure number.
+A final non-breaking space is inserted between the content of `figureNumberText` and the actual figure number.

 ## Why?

 yafg arose from the dissatisfaction with the existing solutions, namely: